0xPolygon/polygon-docs/docs/pos/operate-node/validator/staking-faq.md

 ### How to unbond?

-To Unbond from a Validator, navigate to MyAccount, where you find "Your Delegations".
+To unbond from a validator, navigate to MyAccount, where you find **Your Delegations**.
 There you will see an Unbond button for each of the validators.
 Click on the Unbond button for whichever validator that you want to unbond from.

 ![img](../../../img/pos/unbond-from-validator.png)